Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/06-Advanced-Schema-Design/README.md

     * [Custom _id Field](http://learnmongodbthehardway.com/schema/schemadesign/#custom-id-field)

 * After reading, discuss with your partner.
 * **Challenge**: Can you simplify the concept in your own words?
-Strive for two to three sentences that enhance understanding of the concept.
+Strive for two to three sentences that enhance understanding of what we should look out for when implementing a MongoDB database.
 Slack out your responses in the `#bew1-2` channel when complete.

 ### Topic 3: CRUD?
 REST?
 DBs?
 TLDR PLZ!